 - Complies annually with the USA PATRIOT Act;

 - Does not engage in discrimination because of race, color, national or ethnic origin, age, religion or creed, disability, sex, sexual orientation, gender identity or expression, veteran status, or any other characteristic protected under applicable federal or state law in the delivery of services;

 - Has an active board of directors that meets with a quorum at least quarterly;

 - Prepares financial statements at least quarterly which are reviewed and approved by the board of directors;

-- Submits to United Way audited, reviewed, or compiled financial statements from within the last 12 months, following the BBB Wise Giving Alliance guidelines for audit reports (Standard #11);
+- Submits to United Way an audited, reviewed, or compiled financial statement for the 2016 fiscal year or more recent, following the BBB Wise Giving Alliance guidelines for audit reports (Standard #11);

 Get in touch with us to learn more about becoming a funded partner and to receive updates.
 Send an email to: